DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 width=100%}

-In our work, we intend to use Teensy 4.1[^2] based on the ARM Cortex-M7 pictured to the right in Figure [@fig:mcu].
+In our work, we intend to use Teensy 4.1[^2] based on the ARM Cortex-M7 pictured to the right in @fig:mcu.
 This MCU is especially suitable for computationally demanding tasks involving randomness extraction due to its dual-issue superscalar architecture and Digital Signal Processing (_DSP_) capabilities.
 The floating-point unit[^4] (_FPU_) and Single Instruction, Multiple Data (_SIMD_) style DSP instructions improve how quickly it can perform bitwise and arithmetic tasks, which is crucial for quick Toeplitz extraction.
 SIMD-controlled DSP architectures, as described by Han et al. [@simd-dsp], leverage parallel vectorized computation to accelerate matrix operations -- making them highly effective for Toeplitz matrix-vector multiplications.

 [^3]:
     [https://www.farnell.com/datasheets/1913106.pdf](https://www.farnell.com/datasheets/1913106.pdf)